centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-monitoring-node-exporter-windows.md

 ## Prerequisites

-This pack is based on community Prometheus exporter for Windows machines: https://github.com/prometheus-community/windows_exporter#installation.
+This pack is based on the community Prometheus exporter for Windows machines: https://github.com/prometheus-community/windows_exporter#installation.

 ## Installing the monitoring connector